franck-gaspoz/CommandLine.NetCore/README.md

 `1.0.9` - 05/02/2023
 - fix bug GetValue when not setted option
-- add support of mapping for parameters having arguments values types of command lambda operation
+- add support of mapping for parameters having arguments concrete values types in command lambda operation
 - add SyntaxMatcherDispatcherException and subclasses

 `1.0.8` - 01/14/2023